 |

-much.
-You could have charged me $300 for this volume and I'd still
+Stav.
+Thank you so much.
+You could have charged me $300 for this

-be back begging for Vol 2.
-I've talked quite a few crew into buying
+volume and I'd still be back begging for Vol 2.
+I've talked quite

-it on the vs planet site too (I'm a vs & mac user) I am now
+a few crew into buying it on the vs planet site too (I'm a vs

-facing the difficulty of resisting the temptation to rip straight
+& mac user) I am now facing the difficulty of resisting the

-to your page in the magazine every second month, as has been my
+temptation to rip straight to your page in the magazine every

-wont, so I can save it to read in the book.
-But what chance does
+second month, as has been my wont, so I can save it to read in

-a hopelessly obsessed gearhead like me have of leaving his favourite
+like me have of leaving his favourite guru's words unread so that

-guru's words unread so that he may reserve the pleasure of one
+he may reserve the pleasure of one day peeling them off a nicer

-day peeling them off a nicer paper stock?
-Please hand the column
+paper stock?
+Please hand the column over to someone else I can

-over to someone else I can learn from and quit the mag so you
+learn from and quit the mag so you can write books faster.

 your ever grateful disciple,

-GB - Fountain Gate,
+- Fountain Gate, Victoria |

 |